 An agreement can also address divorce.
 Qualification for ownership, for example, could exclude former spouses of owners.
 It can provide the business or the owners with an option to buy a former spouse’s interest.
 It could also stipulate the creation and adequate funding of a contingency fund that would provide the assets needed to purchase the interest of the divorced owner’s former spouse.

 Another way for owners to protect their interests is through a pre- or post-nuptial agreement, which should be coordinated with the buy-sell agreement.
 Pre- and post-nuptial agreements can specify whether the owner’s spouse will have any right to the business on divorce and, if so, the manner in which the business will be valued and divided.

 Regardless of the terms, however, the ultimate goal of any agreement is to avoid conflict and confusion by correctly transferring business interests in a timely manner to the desired people with the least possible conflict, expense and delay.

 No matter how well it’s written, a buy-sell agreement is only as good as the funding, which makes the actual purchase of a departing owner’s interest possible.

-Options include using existing assets, borrowing the money, creating a cash reserve fund, making installment payments and purchasing insurance.
+Options include using existing assets, borrowing the money, creating a cash reserve fund, making installment payments and purchasing insurance from someone like this broker in Beloit, WI.
 The key is to select the combination that meets evolving business needs and provides the required certainty.

 Of these options, disability and life insurance are two of the more effective choices for a number of reasons.
 Both can be more cost effective and easier to administer.
 Each can protect working capital and help provide the correct amount of financing at exactly the time it’s needed.